LolloPoli/EIC-SIDIS/README.md

 - Figure 4: There is a bar graph used to show how the free quarks and diquarks hadronize and three polar diagrams to show the angular propagation of the Pions, Kaons and scattered Electrons, which will be crucial to achieving the best detector design.

+Instead, in "ePIC_task.py" three graphs will be constructed:

+- Figure 1: Number of particles / total # of positive particles detected, with particles = Pions+, Kaons+ and Protons, in function of $Q^2$, $x$, $z$, $P_{hT}$, Momentum and rapidity ($\eta$).

+- Figure 2: The same as before but with negative particles and only with the reconstruction of Pions- and Kaons-

+- Figure 3: Show the angular production of the particles, the first line is for the positive case and the second line is for the negative one.
+Each graph is normalized to 1.
 ________________________________________